taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ## Part 5: Introduce Redux: Store + First Reducer

-- this part will introduce Redux to manage the state of the (sample) stories instead of passing it directly into your component tree
-- let's approach this step by step
-- first, you have to install Redux on the command line.
+This part will finally introduce Redux to manage the state of the (sample) stories instead of passing it directly into your component tree.
+Let's approach it step by step.
+First, you have to install Redux on the command line:

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save redux
 ~~~~~~~~

-- second, in the root entry point of React, you can import the Redux store, the store is not yet defined
-- instead of using the sample stories, you use the stories that are stored in the Redux store
-- assuming the store saves only a list of stories as state, you can simply get the root state of the store and assume that it is the list of stories
+Second, in the root entry point of React, you can import the Redux store.
+The store is not defined yet.
+Instead of using the sample stories, you will use the stories that are stored in the Redux store.
+Taken that the store saves only a list of stories as state, you can simply get the root state of the store and assume that it is the list of stories.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~